Should You Invest in STI ETF if you are in your 30s? Is it worth it?

 You can easily tailor an investment portfolio that is designed to provide the returns you need without exposing yourself to unnecessary risk at the end of the day.

-If you do not understand yourself and what you want, you will definitely fail at your investment endeavor regardless of what investment instrument you use.
+If you do not understand yourself and what you want, you will definitely fail at your investment endeavour regardless of what investment instrument you use.
 It doesn’t matter if you use ETF, Robo Advisor, dividend stocks, etc.

 If you find yourself investing with the mentality of: “I invest in (x) because it promises good return and it is easy to use.” but do not understand the nature and the suitability of the investment.